sultancodess/Portfolio/README.md

 # Personal Portfolio Website

-This is a personal portfolio website built with **React.js**.
+This is a personal portfolio website built with **React.js and type script**.
 It features a clean, responsive design and showcases sections like About Me, Skills, Projects, and Contact, with reusable components for easy customization.

 ## Features
 - **Header**: A responsive navigation menu for seamless site navigation.